Published by Christina Riley. Last Updated on November 3, 2023.

 The hike to Moore Cove Falls begins with a wooden pedestrian bridge followed by several natural steps.
 This section is the steepest part, with the trail being relatively flat from there on out.

 After 0.75 miles, the trail will end at a viewing platform.
 Some hikers like to cross Moore Creek via a social trail before reaching this platform for a different vantage point.

 One of the most popular aspects of Moore Cove Falls is that you can walk behind the waterfall and under the rock outcrop.
 If you proceed past the viewing platform, do so at your own risk.

 Never climb to the top of any waterfall, including this one, as there was a Moore Cove Falls death in 2016 when a man climbed on top of the falls.
 Also, hiking the area upstream of the falls is dangerous and can even result in significant environmental damage.

 We’ve enjoyed this waterfall throughout the year and love the views it offers.
 As always, use caution and sense while hiking to Moore Cove Falls and when you arrive at its base.

 With that caution in mind, we still regard Moore Cove Falls as an excellent kid-friendly waterfall hike, in case you want to bring the whole family!

-Further down the Forest Heritage Scenic Byway is Sliding Rock, an extremely popular place in the summer for those looking to cool off!
+- Further down the US-276 portion of the Forest Heritage Scenic Byway is Sliding Rock, an extremely popular place in the summer for those looking to cool off!
 This natural waterslide is located along the same road as Moore Cove Falls and promises icy cold water.

 Here are some guides to places we’ve mentioned and more things to do in Brevard, as well as its surroundings.